mvenouziou/Capstone-Project-Text-Generation/README.md

 - Nonlinear model architecture uses parallel RNN's for word-level embeddings and character-level embeddings.
 - Manage RNN statefulness for independent data sources.
 The linear models credited below use a single continuous work, which necessarily implies a dependence relation between samples / batches.
 This model implements the ability to treat independent works (individual poems, books, authors, etc.) as truly independent samples by resetting RNN states and shuffling independent data sources.
 - Load and prepare data from multiple CSV and text files.
 Each rows from a CSV and each complete TXT file are treated as independent data sources.
 (CSV data prep accepts titles and content.)
+- Includes parameter to perturb learned probabilties in final generation function, to add extra variety to generated text.

     ---
 ### Credits / Citations / Attributions: